Andrew-S-Rosen/cbe504/main.typ

 To ensure that the rate has the units given by #ref(<eq:rate_units>), the units of $k$ in #ref(<eq:rate_equation>) must be $"s"^(-1) dot ("mol"\/"m"^3)^(1 - (alpha + beta))$ when the rate is normalized on a per-unit volume basis.
 Typically, $k$ is referred to as the rate constant or rate coefficient.
-#footnote[While some in the community have pushed to refer to $k$ as a rate coefficient rather than a rate constant, it begs the question --- what about an equilibrium constant?]
+#footnote[While some in the community have pushed to refer to $k$ as a rate coefficient rather than a rate constant, it begs the question---what about an equilibrium constant?]
 Regardless of the name, it is important to emphasize that the value of $k$ is not a constant and can depend on several factors, most notably temperature.
 The key assumption here is that the effects of temperature and effects of composition are fully decoupled.